superkid200/MapUI-DesktopBridge/README.md

 Here is a list of what you need to use this:
 1. Windows 10 Anniversary Update PC.
 2. Visual Studio 2017.
-3. Windows SDK 10.0.14393.0 (Windows 10 Anniversary Update) to 10.0.17134.0 (Windows 10 April Update).
+3. Windows SDK: Oldest 10.0.14393.0 (Windows 10 Anniversary Update).

 ## Run this app
-1. Clone this repository with GitHub Desktop or download as a ZIP file
+1. Get the code <a href="https://github.com/superkid200/MapUI-DesktopBridge/releases">here</a>
-2. (ZIP files only) Extract the file.
+2. Extract the file.
 3. Open LandscapeMain.sln with Visual Studio 2017.
 4. Make sure Landscape UWP is the startup project and configuration is Debug/Release x86.
 5. Build and deploy!